R-Guruprasad/OS-EX.3-TROUBLESHOOTING-OF-OS---CASE-STUDY/README.md

 # AIM:

+To troubleshoot a problem in an operating system.

 # PROCEDURE:

 ##  STEP 1 Run Playing Audio troubleshooter

 You can treat this tool as a first-aid solution for fixing audio problems.
 This in-built tool can find and fix audio problems automatically.Open the Settings app and go to System.Under System, go to Troubleshoot > Other troubleshooters.Click on Run next to Playing Audio troubleshooter.